Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: The games, equilibrium, and characterization

 We next provide a characterization of QRE.
-We find that any QRE is continuous, strictly decreasing, interior, and has a unique \emph{indifferent type} that uniformly randomizes.
-Furthermore, these properties deliver a converse, and so we completely characterize the set of QRE.
+We find that any QRE is continuous, strictly increasing, interior, and has a unique \emph{indifferent type} that uniformly randomizes.
+Furthermore, these properties deliver a converse, and so we completely characterize the \emph{set of all} QRE.